Defects of Convolutional Decoder Networks in Frequency Representation: Representation problems

-$\bullet$ \textbf{Effects of the convolution operation.} Given an initialized, cascaded, convolutional decoder\footnotemark[1] network with $L$ convolutional layers, let us focus on the behavior of the decoder network in early epochs of training.
-We notice that each element in the matrix { $T^{(l,uv)}$} is exclusively determined by the $c$-th channel of the $d$-th kenel { $W^{(l)[\textit{ker}=d]}_{c,0:K-1,0:K-1}\in\mathbb{R}^{K\times K}$} according to Equation~(\ref{eq:Tuv}).
-Because parameters in { $W^{(l)}$} in the decoder network are set to random noises, we can consider that all elements in { $T^{(l,uv)}$} irrelevant to each other, \emph{i.e.}, { $\forall d\ne d',c\ne c',T_{dc}^{(l,uv)}$} is irrelevant to { $T_{d'c'}^{(l,uv)}$}.
-Similarly, since different layers' parameters { $W^{(l)}$} are irrelevant to each other in the initialized decoder network, we can consider that elements in different layers' { $T^{(l,uv)}$} irrelevant to each other, \emph{i.e.}, $\forall l\ne l'$, elements in { $T^{(l,uv)}$} and elements in { $T^{(l',uv)}$} are irrelevant to each other.
-Moreover, since the early training of a DNN mainly modifies a few parameters according to the lottery ticket hypothesis \citep{frankle2018lottery}, we can still assume such irrelevant relationships in early epochs, as follows.
+Given an initialized, cascaded, convolutional decoder\footnotemark[1] network with $L$ convolutional layers, let us focus on the behavior of the decoder network in the early epochs of training.
+We notice that each element in the matrix { $T^{(l,uv)}$}, \emph{i.e.}, { $T_{dc}^{(l,uv)}$}, is exclusively determined by the $c$-th channel of the $d$-th kenel { $W^{(l)[\textit{ker}=d]}_{c,0:K-1,0:K-1}\in\mathbb{R}^{K\times K}$}, according to Theorem~\ref{th2_layerwise}.
+Because parameters in { $W^{(l)}$} in the decoder network are initialized to random noises, we can consider that all elements in { $T^{(l,uv)}$} are irrelevant to each other, \emph{i.e.}, { $\forall d\ne d',c\ne c',T_{dc}^{(l,uv)}$} is irrelevant to { $T_{d'c'}^{(l,uv)}$}.
+Similarly, since different layers' parameters { $W^{(l)}$} are irrelevant to each other in the initialized decoder, we can consider that elements in different layers' { $T^{(l,uv)}$} are irrelevant to each other, \emph{i.e.}, $\forall l\ne l'$, elements in { $T^{(l,uv)}$} and elements in { $T^{(l',uv)}$} are irrelevant to each other.
+Moreover, since the early training of a DNN mainly modifies a few parameters according to the lottery ticket hypothesis \cite{frankle2018lottery}, we can still assume such irrelevant relationships in early epochs, as follows.

-\begin{assumption} (proven in Appendix~\ref{app:sec:th3}) \emph{We assume that all elements in { $T^{(l,uv)}$} are irrelevant to each other, and { $\forall l\ne l'$}, elements in { $T^{(l,uv)}$} and { $T^{(l',uv)}$} are irrelevant to each other in early epochs. \begin{small}
+0.1in \begin{assumption} \emph{(Proof in Appendix~\ref{app:sec:th4}) We assume that all elements in { $T^{(l,uv)}$} are irrelevant to each other, and { $\forall l\ne l'$}, elements in { $T^{(l,uv)}$} and { $T^{(l',uv)}$} are irrelevant to each other in early epochs. \begin{small}

 \end{small} \begin{small}

 \end{small} Besides, according to experimental experience, the mean value of all parameters in { $\textbf{W}^{(l)}$} usually has a small bias during the training process, instead of being exactly zero.
 Therefore, let us assume that in early epochs, each parameter in { $\textbf{W}^{(l)}$} is sampled from a Gaussian distribution { $N(\mu_l,\sigma_l^2)$}.} \end{assumption}